koodikulma-fi/data-memo/README.md

 ### library - data: `createDataMemo`

-- `createDataMemo` helps to reuse data in simple local usages.
-By default, it only computes the data if any of the arguments have changed.
+- `createDataMemo` helps to reuse data by comparing arguments.
+By default, only recomputes if any arg was changed.

 ```typescript